Important Links

 Vision

-Our mission is to help our community grow by providing entrepreneurs dignity and high moral values with a vibrant support network to achieve the heights of achievement.
+Our vision is to help our community grow by instilling dignity and high moral values in entrepreneurs, and by providing a vibrant support network to help them reach their full potential.
 We will strive to provide students and faculty members with a platform for creating, innovating, incubating and realizing their entrepreneurial dreams by "thinking outside the box”.

 Mission